The Lion Sleeps Tonight: Legacy

-"The Lion Sleeps Tonight" is one of the most commercially successful pop songs in history and according to Malan, the most famous melody born in Africa.
-It has been recorded by well over a hundred artists around the world: Glen Campbell, R.E.M., Bert Kaempfert, Yma Sumac, the Mahotella Queens, among others.
+"Mbube" is one of the most commercially successful pop songs ever released, and according to some writers, the most famous melody born in Africa.
+It and its covers have been recorded by well over a hundred artists around the world: Glen Campbell, R.E.M., Bert Kaempfert, Yma Sumac, the Mahotella Queens, and others.
 More than thirteen movies sample it.
-Malan additionally describes "The Lion Sleeps Tonight" as an "immortal pop epiphany."
+Malan additionally describes the Tokens' "The Lion Sleeps Tonight" as an "immortal pop epiphany".

 However, its legacy is more complicated.
-Because of the copyright issues surrounding it, the journalists David Browne and Simon Robinson deem "The Lion Sleeps Tonight" one of pop music's most contentious tunes.
-The song's association with long-running racial and, in Ovesen and Haupt's view, capitalist, exploitation has been discussed in several articles and papers.
-Malan likens Linda's story of perceived injustice with that of other black musicians such as Lead Belly, who "lost half of his publishing to his white 'patrons.'"
+Because of the copyright issues surrounding it, journalists David Browne and Simon Robinson deem "The Lion Sleeps Tonight" one of pop music's most contentious tunes.
+The song's association with long-running racial and, in Ovesen and Haupt's view, capitalist exploitation has been discussed in several articles and papers.
+Malan likens Linda's story of injustice to that of other black musicians such as Huddie Ledbetter, an American blues singer who "lost half of his publishing to his white 'patrons.
+At the same time, he says Linda had sold "Mbube" by choice and that the deal was legal.